 Photography is the primary way in which I can communicate my ideas to the world.
 It is often my first thought when I see something I feel needs to be expressed, “how can I capture that in a photograph?”
 My projects often explore the theme of human impact on the environment, the contrasts of urban existence with nature, and individual memory vs. group memory.

-As the 90’s rolled on, my work moved away from people and portraiture into the effects people have on their environment.
-Much like Irving Penn and his ‘Cigarettes’ series, I focussed on the remnants of humanity – the things left behind, the discarded object, the thing you walk by everyday but never really look at.
+As my practice progressed, my work moved away from people and portraiture into the effects people have on their environment.
+Much like Irving Penn and his ‘Cigarettes’ series, I focused on the remnants of humanity – the things left behind, the discarded object, the thing you walk by everyday but never really look at.
 I took an extraterrestrial view and found fascination in the everyday.

-On ‘humanity’s effects on our environment’, I have documented that process of decay and ‘exquisite decrepitude’ (Wrecks , and Bear Pit ), documented the relationship between humanity and nature via our resource industry (Pyres [2008-2010]), abstracted the everyday (Carnage ), and used impressionism to convey my ideas on the taming of nature and the quest for solitude (Beaver Lake by the Numbers ).
+Humanity’s Effect On Our Environment is embodies in the documentation of decay and ‘exquisite decrepitude’ (Wrecks , and Bear Pit ), documented the relationship between humanity and nature via our resource industry (Pyres [2008-2010]), abstracted the everyday (Carnage ), and used impressionism to convey my ideas on the taming of nature and the quest for solitude (Beaver Lake by the Numbers ).